 - be interviewed in person or by electronic means and recommended for the scholarship by the MEI Director or Associate Director and that recommendation approved by the donor.

 - Plan to use the funds for participation on an MEI team, preferably of two weeks or longer, which takes place within twelve months from the date of the award.

 Due to limited funding, this program is not intended to duplicate other award programs where funding has been given.
 Where partial funding has been provided from other sources, our award would be limited to the amount necessary to meet (but not exceed) full travel and project-related expenses.
 If full funding has been provided by other organizations, churches, mission board or foundation awards, applicants are requested to notify the Christian Medical & Dental Associations immediately, withdrawing their application in order that other applicants may be funded.

 Applications are reviewed as received.
-Your application must be submitted at least 30 and preferably 60 days prior to your trip.
+Your application must be submitted at least 60, but preferably 90 days before departure.

 Applications will generally be processed within a week of being received.
 Awards will be announced by email as soon as the donor has approved the award.
 The amount of the grant is $1200 or the remaining funds needed (if less than $1200) for transportation and project-related expenses and must be used for those costs.

 Recipients are required to submit a detailed, typed report with pictures to MEI within 30 days after completion of trip.
 The report should contain a summary of activities and an assessment of the value of the experience.
 Both the report and photos will be kept on file at CMDA and shared with the donor, and may be used in MEI and donor reports and publicity.

 (All names and photos must be approved at least orally or via signature on the consent form by the individuals represented or their identities concealed by obscuring their faces.
 Stories will be edited for grammar, spelling, clarity, and length.)